Top 12 closing techniques (With examples, how-tos, and scenarios)

 2. The puppy dog close

-Similar to letting someone take a puppy home for a trial run, this technique involves letting prospects try out your product or service risk-free.
-It's particularly effective for products that demonstrate clear value once experienced firsthand.
+Similar to letting someone take a puppy home for a trial run, this technique lets prospects try your product or service risk-free.
+It's particularly effective for products that deliver clear value upon firsthand experience.

 How to use it: Offer a free trial, demo, or pilot program.
 Make it as easy as possible for the prospect to say "yes" to trying it out.
 The goal is for them to become attached and see how it solves their problems.